 Only persons designated in writing by the chief operating officer are authorized to commit the university to the purchase of goods and services; any expressed or implied commitment by other persons is unauthorized.

 The chief operating officer reserves the right to review any acquisitions, commitments and/or contracts for all procurement centers.

 Purchases for goods and services must be made in accordance with the University Procurement policies.

-The director of purchasing has the responsibility for maintaining a uniform set of procedures and forms to implement the bid, proposal, and quotation processes of the University.
+The senior director of purchasing has the responsibility for maintaining a uniform set of procedures and forms to implement the bid, proposal, and quotation processes of the University.
 The Purchasing Department will make forms and detailed procedural requirements available on-line for reference use by the university community.

 Schools, colleges and departments are responsible for communicating their requirements to the Purchasing Department by submission of a purchase requisition and/or a request for bid that includes detailed specifications and/or requirements.

 Schools, colleges and departments are required to adhere to University policies when utilizing sources other than the Purchasing Department for acquisition of goods and services.